-As a YMCA volunteer you can make a difference as part of a community of people that helps individuals and our community, succeed.
-You are an essential part of an organization that can deliver lasting personal and social change for you, your family, your community and communities across Canada.
+As a YMCA volunteer you can make a difference as part of a community of people that helps individuals and our community succeed.
+You are an essential part of an organization that can deliver lasting personal and social change for you, your family, your community, and communities across Canada.
 You will be a critical part of an effective and leading international charity with strong values and a mission to build healthy communities through programs and advocacy.
-For more information, please contact our Volunteer Coordinator at 250 562 9341 x 2129.
+For more information, please contact our Volunteer Coordinator.